Description and stability of a RPC-based calorimeter in electromagnetic and hadronic shower environments: Modeling of the detector response

 \subsubsection{Primary ionization}

 When running the complete digitization of SDHCAL, the primary ionization is described by GEANT4 in terms of energy deposits.
 In order to have an event-by-event simulation of the electron distribution in the gas, the HEED simulation program is used~\cite{heed}.
-Emissions of photo-electron and auto-ionization Auger electrons are estimated in terms of multiplicity and position.
+Primary and secondary ionisations are simulated by HEED including emissions of photo-electron and auto-ionization Auger electrons.
 About 8 charge clusters are typically produced per $\milli{\meter}$ in the GRPC when a charged particle traverses it, containing 21 electrons in average.

 The correlation between the number of ionisation electrons and energy deposit for the gas mixture used in the SDHCAL prototype is determined with the HEED package.
 An average energy of $29.5$\,eV is required for an electron-ion pair production.
 In the digitization process, this value is used to associate a number of ionisations with each GEANT4 step.